Skip to main content

 GitHub Actions connector

-GitHub Actions has a built-in connector that pushes SECRETS_BLOB and PROJECT_KEY straight into your repo’s Actions secret store over the gh CLI - no copy-paste.
+GitHub Actions has a built-in connector that pushes SECRETS_BLOB and PROJECT_KEY straight into your repo’s Actions secret store over the gh CLI - no copy-paste. gh must already be installed and authenticated (gh auth login).
 Pick GitHub Actions, then Push SECRETS_BLOB + PROJECT_KEY to GitHub secrets via gh, and choose repository or environment scope.
+When it finishes, Capy prints the workflow YAML to paste into your deploy job and the deploy id to revoke later.
 Flags let it run non-interactively:

 See Deploying → GitHub Actions for the full walkthrough.